-Rep. Owen Donohoe has always shown leadership on issues, and sponsored and co-sponsored common sense legislation when Shawnee citizens confidently sent him to Topeka to represent them.
+Rep. Owen Donohoe has always shown leadership on issues, and sponsored and co-sponsored common sense legislation when District 39 citizens confidently sent him to Topeka to represent them.

 Several key issues are detailed below.
-Rep. Donohoe prioritizes these issues of most concern to citizens of the 39th District and in Kansas:
+Rep. Donohoe prioritizes these issues of most concern to citizens of the 39th District (Shawnee and Lake Quivira) and in Kansas:

 • Stimulate the Kansas Economy with Lower Taxes & Job Growth